tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 ## News

-19.12 - We are currently working on finalizing the package for the first (alpha) release of the GPU package.
+19.12.2024 - We are currently working on finalizing the package for the first (alpha) release of the GPU package.
-26.12 - Baseline testing of all prebuilt libraries has passed, continuing with parameter testing 28.12 - Extended documentation,
+26.12.2024 - Baseline testing of all prebuilt libraries has passed, continuing with parameter testing.
+28.12.2024 - Extended the installation documentation.

 ## CPU parallel clustering

-We implemented CPU-based parallel clustering as a part of the <a href="https://software.utef.cvut.cz/tracklab/"> Tracklab</a> software, where it can be used.
+We implemented CPU-based parallel clustering directly as a part of the <a href="https://software.utef.cvut.cz/tracklab/"> Tracklab</a> software, where it can be used.

 Development of the standalone package is in progress.